laurentperrinet/Perrinet20PredictiveProcessing/README.md

 eccentricity of 45 degrees.
 However, the position at the moment of emitting the motor command will be also 45 degrees *ahead* of its present physical position in visual space.
-As a consequence, if the player's gaze is directed to the ball at its present position, this may be because of taking into account, in an anticipatory fashion, the distance the ball travels during the sensory delay.
+As a consequence, if the player's gaze is not directed to the image of the ball on the retina but to the ball at its present (physical) position, this may be because he takes into account, in an anticipatory fashion, the distance the ball travels during the sensory delay.
 Alternatively, optimal control may direct action (future motion of the eye) to the expected position when motor commands reach the periphery (muscles).
 Such an example illustrates that even with such relatively short delay, the visual system is faced with significant perturbations leading to ambiguous choices.
 This ambiguity is obviously an interesting challenge for modeling predictive processing in the visual system.

 Extending the modeling framework of [@Adams12] for SPEM, it was observed in [@PerrinetAdamsFriston14] that representing hidden states in